QuakerMyths/quakermyths.github.io/_posts/2011-06-17-Quakers_are_Christian.markdown

 tags: religion
 ---

-**SOMETIMES** Quakerism started as a Christian denomination.
+**USUALLY** Quakerism started as a Christian denomination.
 The name "Religious Society of Friends" comes from Jesus saying to the Apostles "I have called you friends" (John 15:15).
 Most Quakers around the world are Christian, and most would tell you that Jesus is the Word (John 1:14).
 Conservative Friends would say that they are "Christ-centric".

-There is, however, a subset of Liberal Friends who regard Jesus as an enlightened teacher or rabbi whose example should be followed rather than a saviour or deity.
+There is, however, a subset of Liberal Friends who regard Jesus as an enlightened teacher whose example should be followed rather than a saviour or deity.

 Depending on whether you define a Christian as someone who believes in atonement through Jesus' death or as someone who follows Jesus' teachings, varying numbers of Quakers would meet your definition.